arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 <div class="warning">

-This route does not care about [_Nibiru, the Primal Being_], as High Garunix, Princess and High Kirin are already set up by the 5th summon.
+This route does not care about [_Nibiru, the Primal Being_], as High Garunix, Promethean Princess and High Kirin are already set up by the 5th summon.
 You just lose out on Sunlight Wolf's effect so you're no longer insulated from stuff like Kaijus removing High Garunix from the field.

 Under [_Mulcharmy Fuwalos_], your opponent draws 2 cards.